 Video didn't kill the radio star!

-Radio has always been special to me, growing up in Britain, listening to BBC Radio One and dreaming of becoming a DJ to actually doing it and being on the air at some of the world's great radio stations - KNAC, KROQ and SiriusXM.
+Radio has always been special to me, growing up in Britain, listening to BBC Radio One and dreaming of becoming a DJ and then actually doing it and being on the air at some of the world's great radio stations - KNAC, KROQ and SiriusXM.
 My career started on college radio in the UK and when I went to Europe to tour as a club DJ I was hired by O3 (Austria 3) to host an evening rock show.
-When I first came to the States I was told that I'd never get a job on the radio in Los Angeles with an English accent (thanks, Sam Bellamy) but I knocked on every radio door in California until my knuckles started bleeding and after winning a contest on KWST as LA's best unknown DJ I was eventually hired by KMGN Magic 98 in Bakersfield.
+When I first came to the States I was told that I'd never get a job on the radio in Los Angeles with an English accent (thanks, Sam Bellamy) but I knocked on every radio door in California until my knuckles started bleeding, and after winning a contest on KWST as LA's best unknown DJ I was hired by KMGN Magic 98 in Bakersfield.
 Within three months they made me the morning drive DJ and Program Director.
-After a year in Bakersfield I wanted to leave (actually after a week in Bakersfield I wanted to leave but I was there to get experience!) but my employers wanted to keep me so they offered me a gig at another station they owned in San Luis Obispo, California.
-They flew me out to KZOZ - Z93 - in SLO town and I was entranced by this beautiful college town on the beach and a summer there sounded just fine with me.
-I took the station through their first ever rating period (I was PD and morning DJ there) and the bosses were hoping to come in at #2 behind the Central Coast monster KSLY.
+After a year in Bakersfield I wanted to leave (actually after a week in Bakersfield I wanted to leave, but I was there to get experience!) but my employers wanted to keep me so they offered me a gig at another station they owned in San Luis Obispo, California.
+They flew me out to KZOZ - Z93 - in SLO town and I was entranced by this beautiful college town on the beach and a summer there sounded fine with me.
+I took the station through their first ever rating period (I was PD and morning DJ there) and the bosses were hoping to come in at #2 behind the Central Coast monster, KSLY.
 Instead KSLY got a 5 rating and was #2 to our insane 29 rating - an impossible number!!!
 Armed with those ratings I was hired by KNAC in Long Beach and in June 1982 moved to KROQ in Los Angeles.
-When Mike Evans left in August I was asked to join the morning show as co-host along with the incredibly talented Raymond "Raymondo" Bannister.
+When Mike Evans left in August I was asked to join the morning show as co-host with the incredibly talented Raymond "Raymondo" Bannister.
 KROQ single-handedly changed radio in America and over my 18 years there I worked with legends such as Rick Carroll, Kevin Weatherly, Dusty Street, Larry Groves, Mike Evans, Freddie Snakeskin, Rodney on the ROQ, Jeddum Fishum, Swedish Egil, Kevin & Bean, Jimmy Kimmel, Adam Carolla, Carson Daily and Dr Drew.
 I quit KROQ in April 2000 to move to the Caribbean with my wonderful wife, but three years later we were lured back by VH1 and Satellite Radio.
-I'm now on another pioneering radio format - SiriusXM - and can be heard every day across the US and Canada on Ch 33, First Wave.
+I'm now on SiriusXM - and can be heard every day across the US and Canada on Ch 33, First Wave.
 In June, 2021, I was blown away when I was awarded a star on the Hollywood Walk of Fame for my work over the years in radio - amazing for a kid from a small town in England.
 You can read the entire story in my autobiography, World In My Eyes, available worldwide on Amazon.com